Updated April 28.

 But a proposal to change the setback limits in relation to great ponds was met with scrutiny, with some Chilmarkers wary of extending buffer zones near wetlands.
 A warrant article to add 100 feet to the buffers between homes and ponds and update an existing related bylaw was passionately debated.

-“We are greatly concerned about the health of the ponds,” Steve Cass, a Chilmark conservation commissioner, said in support of the warrant article.
-He cited cyanobacteria blooms that are worsening and increased nitrogen loads.
+“We are greatly concerned about the health of the ponds,” Stephen Kass, a Chilmark conservation commissioner, said in support of the warrant article.
+He cited worsening cyanobacteria blooms and increasing nitrogen loads.
+Kass said that the proposal “is not a silver bullet … but it is a first step.”

 “This creates unpredictable costs for the residents,” Marc Natichioni, a Chilmark resident, said.
 “It’s just another hoop that you have to jump through.”